WOSPM/checklist/README.md

 - [ ] README explains what this project does.
 - [ ] README explains why this project is useful.
+- [ ] README explains how to install.
 - [ ] README explains how users get started.
 - [ ] README has link to CONTRIBUTING file.
 - [ ] README has link to CODE_OF_CONDUCT file.